Vivecboots/Jobofcron/README.md

 rescheduled based on the configured retry delay.

 ## Next Steps
-- Add Craigslist and other regional job board search integrations to broaden sourcing.
+- Expand Playwright recipes for additional applicant tracking systems (Workday, iCIMS).
-- Expand Playwright recipes for common applicant tracking systems (Greenhouse, Lever, Workday, iCIMS).
+- Add stealth/anti-bot browser hardening for sensitive portals.
-- Capture post-submission outcomes (interviews, offers) to feed back into the skills inventory and scheduling heuristics.
+- Integrate additional AI providers and prompt templates for specialised roles.

 These building blocks provide the "pieces" you can follow as we iterate toward the working product.